carlpaolino/Peronsal-Portfolio/README.md

 ## 🤝 Contributing

 Feel free to fork this project and customize it for your own use.
 If you find bugs or have suggestions, please open an issue!

-## 📞 Support

-If you need help setting up or customizing this portfolio:
-- Open an issue on GitHub
-- Check the documentation
-- Review the code comments

----

 **Happy coding!** 🎉